marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 }
 ```

-**Feeling before tcr-command**: Cocky!
+**Feeling before tcr-command**:

+* Set up the whole test.
+Pretty sure of myself... failed and reverted.

+* Cocky!
 This will work...

+**Result**:

-**Result**: Ah well...
+* Ah well...

-- Set up the whole test.
-Pretty sure of myself... failed and reverted.
 - No production code changed...
 Hence I returned a constant of `1`.
-  *And I even thought that `I didn't change any production code to get this to work... hmmm... this feels strange`
+  - And I even thought that `I didn't change any production code to get this to work... hmmm... this feels strange`
-- Lost documentation too.
+- Lost documentation (i.e. this blog post) too.
+This was the point where I decided to move the documentation from ReadMe.md in the repository to a separate blog post.

 ### Second test run - second try